-There are no other status updates to report.
+There are no status updates to report.
 Below is the latest status update from previous reports:

 - Staff received an updated draft of the entire plan from MKSK in June.
 The vast majority of the city staff comments were properly addressed.
 The meeting agenda includes discussing the future of the park and renaming the subdivision.
 The staff will wait to finalize the plan until after this council meeting so the results can be included in the parkland improvement recommendations. - Since the initial draft publishing and review, the IDEA committee created and shared recommendations related to the historical significance of the street names in New Albany and their possible ties to historic plantations.
-One of the recommended immediate actions that could be taken is to change the name of the Planters Grove Subdivision and create a historical marker for Planters Grove to explain the origin of the subdivision name and the community awareness that caused it to be changed. - Recently, residents of the Planter's Grove area have brought concerns to council regarding the suitability of the basketball court.
+One of the recommended immediate actions that could be taken is to change the name of the Planters Grove Subdivision and create a historical marker for Planters Grove to explain the origin of the subdivision name and the community awareness that caused it to be changed. - The special city council meeting with Planters Grove residents scheduled on July 22nd was canceled.
+The city staff provided MKSK comments and revisions to the plan based on feedback gathered from residents who attended city council meetings. - Recently, residents of the Planter's Grove area have brought concerns to council regarding the suitability of the basketball court.
 The residents and council note how the park was not intended or designed to be a regional draw and accommodate a large number of visitors since it does not provide off-street parking, bathroom facilities, and lighting. - In June city council approved a request by the city staff to issue a request for qualifications seeking a qualified vendor to design and furnish new playground equipment at the Planters Grove, Lambton and North of Woods Parks.
 Services are to include playground design, removal of existing equipment, supply of new equipment, installation, site furnishings, and associated site work.
 The selected vendor will be required to provide a minimum of three different design proposals for review.
 This approach will allow the city to consider several equipment lines and evaluate them on their consistency with the existing aesthetic of New Albany neighborhoods and the quality of the materials.
 Responses to the RFQ will be evaluated by a team of city staff members and scored based on criteria provided in the RFQ including project team, past performance, understanding of the project, project approach and overall quality of the response.
 The RFQ process will allow for a transparent and competitive selection based on vendor qualifications and experience with municipal playground equipment.